 - it was unsafe to stop, and/or

-- the accused was not the driver.
+- you were not the driver.

-2.1.
 There was no injury or death

 Example: Jim is driving when he hits a bicyclist and flees the scene.
 The bike is bent but the cyclist is fine.
 But the cyclist decides to fake various injuries to get Jim in big trouble.
 Jim gets arrested for felony hit and run.
 But Jim’s attorney obtains medical records that show the cyclist sustained no bodily injury.
 Since the only damage was to the bike, the charge gets lessened to misdemeanor hit and run.